-Movement Disorders is directed by J. Timothy Greenamyre, MD, PhD, and includes Sarah Berman, MD, Ed Burton, MD, David Hinkle, MD, PhD, Robert Moore, MD, PhD and Valerie Suski, DO.
+Movement Disorders is directed by J. Timothy Greenamyre, MD, PhD, and includes Sarah Berman, MD, Ed Burton, MD, Eric Hoffman, PhD and Valerie Suski, DO.
 Samay Jain, MD is clinical director of the division.

 The Movement Disorders Division has three objectives: